 #4 Capilano House in British Columbia

 Overlooking the Capilano River, you find this steel and all-glass home.
-The home design was renovated from a previous home by architect Mizaar retained the existing foundation to give the homeowners a contemporary home located on the cliffs.
+The home architecture was renovated from a previous home by architect Mizaar, retaining the existing foundation to give the homeowners a contemporary glass house located on the cliffs.

 The main entrance leads through a series of steps that wind down to the forest, and you walk over a steel glass bridge.
 There is a black pivot door with a post and beam structure—the interior displays open spaces flowing into each other.

-It has a lofty ceiling with wood framing and glazed walls to provide views right through the house: the living, dining, and entertainment areas you find on the upper floors.
-In contrast, two bedrooms are tucked away below with their private view.
+It has a lofty ceiling with wood framing and glazed walls to provide views through the house: the upper floors’ living, dining, and entertainment areas.
+In contrast, two bedrooms are tucked away below with their stunning views.

 The architects turned a loft into a den and are concealed behind a wall painting.
-The master baths open up to a small terrace with bamboo planters bringing the interior outside.
-Close by is a staircase that descends from the main bedroom to a walk-in closet below.
+The main bathrooms open to a small terrace with bamboo planters, bringing the interior outside.
+A staircase descends from the main bedroom to a walk-in closet close by.

 #5 Toshiko Mori Glass House

-For an all-glass house, nothing compares to this one designed by Toshiko Mori.
-It has a minimalistic design with two rectangular volumes intersecting.
+Nothing compares to this one designed by Toshiko Mori for an all-glass house.
+It has a minimalistic architecture design with two rectangular volumes intersecting.
 The upper volume is placed perpendicular to the lower platform.

-The house is in Manhattan with a view of the Storm King Mountains and the Hudson River.
+The house is in Manhattan, with a view of the Storm King Mountains and the Hudson River.
 The entire building has five glazed sides with breathtaking views.
-You find an open plan living space on the main floor with a lounge and fireplace, sleek kitchen, and dining room.
+You will find an open-plan living space on the main floor with a lounge, fireplace, sleek kitchen, and dining room.

-On the contrasting side is a family room and each zone looks out towards the river with full-height windows.
+On the contrasting side is a family room, and each zone looks out towards the river with full-height windows.
 A staircase leads upstairs to the three bedrooms with three full baths.
 The lower level has a living roof.
+It is a simple glass house design that looks modern, connecting with nature.

 #6 A Wood, Metal, and Glass House in Connecticut

 There is also a staircase leading to the basement family room, and instead of walls, you see stainless steel mesh screens to define space.
-There are LED fixtures on the floor during the night illuminating the screens.
-Finally, you see a glass-enclosed walkway with a roof stretching over it to link the living spaces.
+LED fixtures are on the floor during the night, illuminating the screens.
+Finally, you see an enclosed walkway with a roof stretching to link the living spaces.

 They removed the original kitchen to create a main room serving as a foyer and airy genkan.
-A skylight over the entrance allows the sunlight to shine through, making it ideal for the owner’s pets to lie around.
+A skylight over the entrance allows the sunlight to shine, making it ideal for the owner’s pets to lie around.
+Furthermore, they can enjoy the beautiful views

 #7 Woodward Residence in New York

 The home has four bedrooms with three bathrooms found in Briarcliff Manor, restored from a home built in 1957.
-A striking feature is the glass gazebo which is the first part of the house and visible on arrival.
+A striking feature is the glass gazebo, which is the first part of the house and is visible on arrival.

-You see the new restoration of the interior with mid-century elements like a center-core marbled fireplace and terrazzo floors.
+The new interior restoration with mid-century elements like a center-core marbled fireplace and terrazzo floors.

-The fireplace you find between the dining and living quarters creates a semi-separate dining space with sightlines to the outdoors.
+The fireplace between the dining and living quarters creates a semi-separate dining space with outdoor sightlines.

 While the eat-in kitchen still retains connectivity with the dining area and great room but still feels private.
 You find the bedrooms situated in another wing.

-The main suite is placed in the northwest corner with glass vistas bringing natural lighting.
+The main suite is in the northwest corner, with vistas bringing natural lighting in from the exterior.
 Floating terrazzo stairs connect the living area with a continual flow to the surrounding areas.

 #8 Stoney Lake Glass House